Torsion Balance Experiments Enable Direct Detection of Sub-eV Dark Matter: Constraints

 \section{Constraints}

-When the DM scattering is isotropic, $d\sigma_{\chi N}/d\Omega'_\chi = \sigma_{\chi N}/4\pi$, the differences in the scattering cross sections among test bodies in Eq.\,\eqref{ave_a} arise solely from their form factors.
-These form factor differences induce differential accelerations via coherent DM scattering in EP-testing experiments.
-The null results from such tests constrain the cross section $\sigma_{\chi N}$, i.e., DM interaction with nucleons.
-The resulting limits from the above experiments are shown in Fig.\,\ref{fig:constraint}.
-The strongest sensitivity is attained when the DM de Broglie wavelength is comparable to the test body size.
-For heavier DM, coherence is lost, weakening the constraint.
-For lighter DM, the de Broglie wavelength exceeds the size of the experimental apparatus, rendering the definition of an individual-body cross section ill-posed and invalidating the present analysis.
+When DM scattering is isotropic, $d\sigma_{\chi N}/d\Omega'_\chi=\sigma_{\chi N}/(4\pi)$, the differences in the scattering cross sections among the test bodies in Eq.~\eqref{ave_a} arise solely from their form factors.
+These form-factor differences induce a differential acceleration via coherent DM scattering in EP-testing experiments.
+The null results of these searches for EP-violating forces therefore set upper limits on the acceleration difference $|\Delta a|$ between the test bodies (see Table~\ref{tab:acceleration_difference}).
+A DM-induced scattering force would manifest in the same way as an EP-violating force at the same modulation frequency.
+Hence, the predicted difference between the $i$th and $j$th test bodies, $\Delta a=\langle a^i_z\rangle-\langle a^j_z\rangle$, must not exceed the experimental bound on $|\Delta a|$.
+This requirement in turn constrains the cross section $\sigma_{\chi N}$, namely the strength of DM interactions with nucleons.